🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 I am personally not a big fan of marches.

-Uh that also sounds like hero worship to me.
+That also sounds like hero worship to me.

 A little bit.

-I mean I wouldn't do it personally.
+I mean, I wouldn't do it personally.

-I'm not gonna do that.
+I'm not that.

-And I think like the things that were, you know, that Steven and the crew went on in Michigan.
+Protesting, like when they were taking away our rights and keeping us locked in, I think like the things that were, you know, that Steven and the crew went on in Michigan.

-I think that makes sense, you know, like actually doing that.
+I think that makes sense, you know, like actually doing that, but like marching in support of, I don't know.

 I mean, I think there's some utility for it.

-No, I I just I don't know.
+No, I just, I don't know.

 I'd rather you get involved in doing something.

-If if marching is kind of what you think will make a difference and change things, then fine.
+If marching is kind of what you think will make a difference and change things, then fine.

-I just don't think it will because the No Kings thing, there was a lot of people doing that, it changed my mind zero.
+I just don't think it will because the No Kings thing, there was a lot of people doing that.

-Like I don't think it really changed anybody's minds at all.
+Like, I don't think it really changed anybody's minds at all.

 What?